3 Low-Carb Breakfast Recipes That Won’t Make You Miss Bread

 Image: Zoe Bingley-Pullin

-Everybody loves a good fritter and these will be sure to not disappoint!
-This recipe calls for low carb coconut flour and ricotta, in order to achieve the same texture and feel of traditionally made fritters, without the added carbs.
-Carbs aside, these fritters are packed with protein and the avocado mash is rich in healthy fats, sure to keep hunger at bay many hours after enjoying.
+Everybody loves a good cake, and these will surely not disappoint!
+This recipe calls for low-carb coconut flour and ricotta to achieve the same texture and feel as traditionally made cakes without added carbs.
+But, carbs aside, these cakes are packed with protein, and the avocado mash is rich in healthy fats, sure to keep hunger at bay for many hours after enjoying.

 Serves 4